brainhack-school2025/age_eeg_pattern/README.md

 First year PhD student at Institute of Medical Science at University of Toronto.
 My thesis focuses on multi-omic characterization of cell-type specific pathway for bipolar disorder using a Whole Person and Population Modelling modelling approach.

+Team members: Amanda/Tianyi Liu, Ingrid Campbell, Institute of Medical Science, University of Toronto

 ## Background

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental and psychiatric disorder that exhibits significant age-related changes throughout development.
 Electroencephalography (EEG) has emerged as a powerful neuroimaging technique for extracting neural features and patterns associated with ADHD, particularly theta-beta ratios and alpha peak frequency variations.

 While machine learning approaches have shown promise for age prediction using neural data, there remains a critical gap in developing treatments based on EEG patterns and age-specific considerations for individuals with ADHD.
-Current research has established that EEG biomarkers change across the lifespan, but the relationship between these developmental patterns and treatment response remains poorly understood.
+Current literature has shown that EEG biomarkers change across the lifespan, but the relationship between these developmental patterns and treatment response remains poorly understood.

 ## Objectives

-1. **Characterize age-related EEG patterns in treatment response**
+1. Characterize age-related EEG patterns in treatment response
-2. **Assess age-specificity of EEG-based treatment prediction**
+2. Assess age-specificity of EEG-based treatment prediction
-3. **Identify EEG signatures of neurofeedback treatment response across development**
+3. Identify EEG signatures of neurofeedback treatment response across development

 ## Data